Running Pylint

 [Errno 2] No such file or directory: 'mydir/__init__.py' (parse-error)

-Thus, on versions before 2.15, or when dealing with certain edge cases that have not yet been solved, using the --recursive=y option allows for linting a namespace package:
+Thus, on versions before 2.15 using the --recursive=y option allows for linting a namespace package:

 pylint --recursive=y mydir mymodule mypackage